 The Vendor’s obligations and duties in respect of the carrying out and completion of the Estate and the Premises (and any additional works that may be required to be completed) shall be limited to the contractual obligations and duties contained in this Agreement and any claim by the Purchaser against the Vendor in tort is excluded.

-Any error, omission, misdescription misstatement or innocent misrepresentation whether contained in the Building Plans any other information given by the Vendor to the Purchaser in this Agreement the Lease or otherwise shall not invalidate this Agreement or annul the sale nor affect the obligations of the parties under this Agreement nor shall the Purchaser have the right to demand any compensation or damage as a result thereof.
+Any error, omission, misdescription misstatement or innocent misrepresentation whether contained in the Building Plans any other information given by the Vendor to the Purchaser in this Agreement the Lease or otherwise shall not invalidate this Agreement or annul the sale nor affect the obligations of the parties under this Agreement nor shall the Purchaser have the right to demand any compensation or damage as a result thereof, so long as the Vendor has made all efforts to mitigate the effect of such error, omission, misdescription misstatement or innocent misrepresentation whether contained in the Building Plans or any other information given by the Vendor to the Purchaser in this Agreement or the Lease Agreement or otherwise.

 The Purchaser shall fully and effectively (on a full and unqualified indemnity basis) indemnify and hold harmless the Vendor from and against any loss, cost, claim, demand, expense, proceeding and/or damage suffered or incurred by the Vendor arising in any way out of or in connection with any breach of or failure by the Purchaser to observe and perform the Purchaser’s duties and obligations under or pursuant to this Agreement.